This post includes affiliate links.

 To see the Lemon Peel Stitch a bit closer, check out my picture below.
 You always crochet 1 sc into one stitch which is followed by a double crochet in the next one.
 Furthermore, you crochet a double crochet on top of a single crochet and vice versa to create the amazing texture and look of a lemon peel.

-Once you finish, cut about a foot of yarn and then weave the yarn in and out every 1/2 – 1 inch.
-Then pull and close the hole.
+Once you finish, cut about 12 inches of yarn and then weave the yarn in and out every 1/2 – 1 inch.
+Then pull tightly and close the hole.
 Fasten off and weave in the ends.